LivDreyer/CSS24_ProjectB/content/data-description.md

 next: network-analysis
 ---

-## Short introduction to datasets and motivation for using them

 Finding data on artists is crucial to answering the research question: *"What is the relationship between artist collaboration patterns, popularity, and lyrical expression of genre themes?"*.

 <div style="text-align: center;">